anoma/taiga/book/src/exec.md

 ## Step 4: Finalize

 When all involved parties are satisfied the transaction can be published on the blockchain.
+A created transaction contains information about the proposed state transition to be stored on the blockchain:
+- spent notes' nullifiers
+- output notes' commitments
+- VP proofs required by each involved application
+- Action circuit proofs
+- and some additional data

 The local CMTree and all of the proofs created are published on the blockchain as well.

 # How to express the preferences